 20 Based on the facts of Padilla v.
 Kentucky, endnote 17, above.

-21 San Diego criminal defense and immigration attorney Nicole Valera Understands the unique issues facing California With immigrants charged crimes.
-She is experienced with aliens Representing Both In Their initial criminal proceedings and in Efforts to Obtain post-conviction relief.
-Ms. Valera served as a public defender With the Los Angeles County Public Defender's Office before she Began working as a private criminal defense lawyer.
-Today, she Represents Both US citizen and non-citizen clients at courthouses in criminal proceedings THROUGHOUT Southern California.
+21 Our San Diego criminal defense and immigration attorneys understand the unique issues facing California immigrants charged with crimes.
+We are experienced with representing aliens both in their initial criminal proceedings and in efforts to obtain post-conviction relief.
+We represents both US citizen and non-citizen clients at courthouses in criminal proceedings THROUGHOUT Southern California.

 22 INA 237 (a) (2) (iii) - Deportable crimes [convictions for a non-citizen Which May want to seek post-conviction relief]. ("(Iii) Any alien Aggravated felony Who is Convicted of an aggravated felony at any time after admission is deportable.")